nmalcolm/Inventus/README.md

 # Inventus

-Inventus is a spider designed to find subdomains of a specific domain by crawling it and any subdomains it finds.
+Inventus is a spider designed to find subdomains of a specific domain by crawling it and any subdomains it discovers.
 It's a [Scrapy](https://scrapy.org/) spider, meaning it's easily modified and extendable to your needs.

 [![forthebadge](http://forthebadge.com/images/badges/fuck-it-ship-it.svg)](http://forthebadge.com)